Stuart Murphy leaves door open for return to negotiations with Chester

 But the entrepreneur and founder of Exacta Plc left the door open to reconciliation in a statement on Tuesday, released within hours of the Blues confirming he’d withdrawn an offer to take control of the supporter-owned club.

-After pumping £1m into the Blues in 2018 to help them prosper on the pitch, the 66-year-old unveiled ambitious plans in November 2019 for a state-of-the-art multi-million pound sports village on land around the club’s home to help them reach League One.
+After pumping £1m into the Blues in 2018 to help them prosper on the pitch, the 66-year-old unveiled ambitious plans in November 2019 for a state-of-the-art multi-million pound sports village on land around the club’s home to help the Blues reach League One.

 The 66-year-old has sponsored the Blues since Chester City’s reformation in 2010 and previously as the owner of former Blues shirt sponsor Truetone in the mid-2000s.